ci2131a/Python/README.md

 # Exercise in Data Science using Python

 The Python programming language is a powerful tool when analyzing and interpretting varied types of data.
 This repository will hold various examples in using Python for data science.
+Files collected from work completed in traditional university classes as well as online classes.
+See [Sources](#source) for more information.

 ## Introduction to Python

 # Sources
+<a name="source"></a>
+## Traditional Classes

+## Online Classes
 Some of the notes stem from work done in the following courses:

  1. [LinkedIn Learning - Learning Python by Joe Marini](https://www.linkedin.com/learning/learning-python-2/welcome?u=50850177)